letoram/durden/durden/devmaps/led/README.md

     arcan_db add_appl_kv arcan ext_led /tmp/fifo

-The corresponding name for matchflt (below) will be (led-fifo num) where num represents the device number (1 for ext\_led, 2 for ext\_led\_2 etc).
+The corresponding name for matchlbl (below) will be (led-fifo num) where num represents the device number (1 for ext\_led, 2 for ext\_led\_2 etc).

 For more information on this protocol, please see the arcan wiki entry on